merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 ---
 layout: blog
-title: An anvi'o tutorial with Trichodesmium's genomes
+title: An anvi'o tutorial with Trichodesmium genomes
 modified: 2024-03-18
 excerpt: "A tutorial that covers a lot of anvi'o capabilities using Trichodesmium."
 categories: [anvio]